Help protect priority birds of the Champlain Valley

-Audubon Vermont's Champlain Valley Bird Initiative (CVBI) enhances habitat for priority bird species in the Champlain Valley.
-As part of National Audubon's Atlantic Flyway Initiative, the CVBI works to protect priority bird species in the Champlain Valley of Vermont.
+Audubon Vermont's Shrubland Bird project enhances habitat for priority bird species breeding in the shrublands of the Champlain Valley.
+As part of National Audubon's Working Lands Initiative, this project works to protect priority bird species in the Champlain Valley of Vermont.

 The Champlain Valley is part of an international, multi-state Bird Conservation Region which extends from the lower Great Lakes through the St. Lawrence River Valley and west to the Lake Champlain Basin.
 It contains some of the most important grassland, shrubland and wetland bird habitat in the East.
-Since much of this important habitat is privately owned, working with private landowners is critical to large-scale conservation efforts.
-In partnership with Natural Resources Conservation Service (NRCS), Audubon engages landowners in managing their land to protect priority bird species in the region.
+In partnership with Natural Resources Conservation Service (NRCS), US Fish & Wildlife Service Partners for Wildlife Program, and Vermont Department of Fish & Wildlife Habitat Stamp Program, Audubon engages people to manage land in ways that protect priority bird species in the region.

 Vermont's Champlain Valley is a mosaic of fields, clay-plain forests, wetlands, lakes and rivers that host a diversity of breeding birds.
 These bird species are attracted to the valley because of its regionally unique habitats, including open farmlands, shrub patches, large emergent marshes and the Lake itself.